 52.72.27 Receipted bill, Mary Harbison to Mrs. Latimer for making and altering dresses, September 25, 1822.

 52.72.11 Bill, Samuel Wollaston to Henry Latimer for shoes, September-October, 1822.

 52.72.3 Printed receipt and pass for Henry Latimer and family at gates 1 and 2 on the Wilmington and Christiana Turnpike Road, March 25, 1823.

-receipt and pass for Henry Latimer and family on the
+pass for Henry Latimer and family on the

 52.75.11 Receipted bill, William G. Jones to Henry Latimer for small